Sida's work in Liberia

 Mercy Corps’ work in Liberia

-Gives farmers access to the market
+Access to the market for farmers

-Of those who have jobs, four out of ten work in agriculture9 where there is a great need for efficiency improvements.
+Of those who have jobs, four out of ten work in agriculture where there is a great need for efficiency improvements.
 Most farmers grow crops for their own use.
 Sida is working to increase productivity in the agricultural sector and to increase farmers’ access to markets where they can sell their products, for example by supporting the United Nations Industrial Development Organisation (UNIDO) in developing markets that are accessible to all.
 This includes linking farms with buyers in the international market, developing certification and increasing traceability.
 The project builds on lessons learned from the previous GROW Liberia project.

 About the project on Openaid